Information for Candidates

 Once the nomination paper has been accepted, open a bank account in the name of the campaign in order to accept contributions and to incur expenses.

 You may accept contributions or incur campaign expenses during your campaign period only.
 Your campaign period begins on the day the clerk receives your nomination.
-In most cases, your campaign will end on May 26, 2025.
+In most cases, your campaign will end on December 31, 2026.
 Exceptions are if you:

-• withdrew your nomination, your campaign ends on the date you informed the clerk in writing that you wanted to withdraw
+• withdrew your nomination, your campaign ends on the date you informed the clerk in writing that you wanted to withdraw (this also applies to candidates who die during the campaign); or

-• were not certified as a candidate and your name did not appear on the ballot, your campaign ends on nomination day (February 24, 2025)
+• were not certified as a candidate and your name did not appear on the ballot, your campaign ends on nomination day (August 21, 2026)

 Candidate Information Session